NVIDIA Nvenc Obs Guide

 • Recording Quality: High Quality typically works for most users, but you can change this to Indistinguishable Quality if you have enough disk space or are going to do short videos (about 60 seconds).

-• Recording Format: FLV or MKV.
+• Recording Format: MKV

 Other Settings